-After you have a draft, send the project description to both Ken Horne and your clients for feedback.
+After you have a draft, send the project description to both the teaching assistant and your clients for feedback.

 Look at the previous publication for ideas on how to write project descriptions.
-Design Day booklets from previous semesters are available on-line by following links to Previous Design Days from the current Design Day web page.
+Design Day booklets from previous semesters are available online by following links to previous Design Days from the current Design Day web page.

 As one more example, you can read the project description that I wrote for the Spartan Basketball Player Timer.
-A link to it appears on the Design Day Templates page under Team MSU Men's Basketball.
+A link to it appears on the Downloads page under MSU Men's Basketball.